 Training materials are developed by industry experts and are required to maintain the standards set by a team of Quality Assessors at an Independent Body, which has provided training seminars for the United Nations Environment Programme (UNEP) for participants from the Americas, Europe, Africa and Asia.

 “It is clear that the renewable energy industry must further expand worldwide to drive forward the growth expected from upcoming UN climate talks.
-Our experience tells us that employees pursuing careers within the Renewable Energy sector require support to continue their professional development and keep pace with technological innovations within the industry,” adds Paolo Buoni (Director, the European Energy Centre) – “Therefore, education and training must remain a priority for all individuals working within and affiliated with the renewable energy sector, and so we are very pleased to announce this collaborative Partnership with The George Washington University”.
+Our experience tells us that employees pursuing careers within the Renewable Energy sector require support to continue their professional development and keep pace with technological innovations within the industry,” adds Paolo Buoni (Director, the Renewable Energy Institute EEC) – “Therefore, education and training must remain a priority for all individuals working within and affiliated with the renewable energy sector, and so we are very pleased to announce this collaborative Partnership with The George Washington University”.

 For further information contact [email protected] or call US +1 (917) 267-8792 / UK +44 (0)131 446 9479